Llanrug: Geography

 The busy A4086 road from Llanberis Pass to Caernarfon runs through the village.
+It was reported in 2024 that the average speed on 20mph limit roads was 26.6mph.
 The community includes the villages of Cwm-y-glo, Ceunant, and Pont-rug.
-The Pontrhythallt area of Llanrug was the site of the disused Pontrhythallt railway station that had its rails finally removed in 1965.
+The Pontrhythallt area of Llanrug was the site of the former Pontrhythallt railway station; the rails were lifted in 1965.

 The Penbont Inn public house, situated at the stone road bridge that crosses the Afon Rhythallt River, was named the Railway Inn until the railway was closed in the 1960s.